rehabilitation Lublin

 Mobilization is the basis of rehabilitation

-What are the indications for mobilization?
+What are the indications for using mobilization?

-- Przemys艂aw Podbielski (P. P.): The list of indications is quite long.
+Przemysław Podbielski (PP): The list of indications is quite long.

-On the spinal side, these include:
+On the spine side, these include:

 • sciatica